Sugamks/nlp-chatbot/README.md

 # nlp-chatbot
 A chatbot which uses NLP to reply to the questions.
-In future there will be integration of Database also.
+There are 2 models in this chatbot
+  1. Question Answering module
+  2. Knowledge Base